lkilpela/minishell/README.md

 You'll be greeted by the MiniShell prompt, where you can start typing and executing commands, exploring the functionalities of your custom shell.

 ## 📝 Evaluation Requirements

+The MiniShell project will be evaluated based on the following criteria:

+1. **Functionality**:
+   - Correct implementation of basic shell commands (e.g., `cd`, `ls`, `echo`).
+   - Ability to execute external programs.
+   - Proper handling of environment variables.

+2. **Process Management**:
+   - Correct implementation of process creation and management.
+   - Implementation of job control, including foreground and background processes.

+3. **File Descriptor and Redirection**:
+   - Proper handling of standard input, output, and error redirections.
+   - Implementation of pipelines between commands.

+4. **Signal Handling**:
+   - Correct handling of signals such as `SIGINT` (Ctrl+C) and `SIGQUIT` (Ctrl+\).

+5. **Memory Management**:
+   - Efficient memory usage and no memory leaks.

+6. **Coding Style and Documentation**:
+   - Code should be well-organized and readable.
+   - Adequate documentation and comments explaining the logic and flow of the program.

 ### 🧑‍💻 Peer Evaluations (3/3)